 - Open Settings and locate Wi-Fi.
 Find the network you are trying to join, and try joining again.
 Apparently, the problem would be solved by now and you would get the option to enter the network credentials.

-Check the Router
+Check the Router Configuration

 - Check MAC Filtering for allowed devices.
 Router have a built in feature that only allows few specific devices to a router, while denying the request for all other devices even if they input the username and password correct.
 Make sure Wi-Fi filter is turned off or your iPhone’s MAC address is on the router’s allowed list.